-Each room sports a sleek, contemporary fit out with eclectic vintage furnishings with high end amenities.
-Spend your weekend getaway in the spacious, 1940’s art deco Balfour Suites with a private sun-soaked lounge before taking to The Balfour Kitchen for local tastes and an awesome brunch which attracts hungry natives.
+Each room sports a sleek, contemporary fit-out with eclectic vintage furnishings and high-end amenities.
+Spend your weekend getaway in the spacious 1940’s art deco style Balfour Suites with a private sun-soaked lounge before heading to The Balfour Kitchen for local tastes and an awesome brunch which attracts hungry natives.

 Art mavens and highbrow modernists call The Johnson home when staying in Brisbane.
 Australian born abstract painter Michael Johnson lead the interior design for this boutique hotel.
 From the lobby to the open planned suites, his works showcase the sensual beauty of unconventional realities.

 Vibrant colours, altered aquatic landscapes, and symmetrical geometry offer an inspiring atmosphere for the artist within.
-This cool hotel in Brisbane sports a 50-metre pool designed by Olympic Gold Medalist Michael Klim with captivating views of the surrounding city.
+This cool hotel in Brisbane sports a 50-metre pool designed by Olympic Gold Medalist Michael Klim which offers captivating views of the surrounding city.
 Hole up for Happy Hour in the chic Tumbling Stone Restaurant & Bar or just spend your days lounging in Brisbane’s beautiful weather with a refreshing cocktail in hand.

-Foodies can dine at the Paper Daisy for unparalleled local cuisine or relax on the suite balcony for bout of sneaky sunset cocktails.
+Foodies can dine at the Paper Daisy for unparalleled local cuisine or relax on the suite balcony for a bout of sneaky sunset cocktails.
 Rugged gentlemen of the outdoor persuasion can also choose to explore the pristine coastal beauty of NSW’s little pocket of paradise.
 A precursor though – leaving the comfort of this humble home ends up being quite difficult.

 QT Gold Coast

-QT offers a quirky and cool stay for those heading to the lively city of the Gold Coast.
+Back over the border from Halycon House brings you to QT, a hotel that offers a quirky and cool stay for those heading to the lively city of the Gold Coast.
 Cheery staff in vintage threads welcome guests as they enter the premise which also happens to tie in very well with the themed contemporary rooms.
 A classic fun-in-the-sun feel with a twist of industrial modernism designed by Nic Graham and Melbourne’s Spacecraft best describes the atmosphere.

 The hotel even offers unique self-service dining at the Bazaar marketplace with endless options of worldwide cuisine, an organic cafe and local Japanese favourite, Teppanyaki Grill Yamagen.
 Once the belly is content, unwind at spaQ which is fancy speak for a designer spa or kick back with a cocktail at the tropical poolside refuge.

-Think heritage furnishings which contrast ultra-modern fit outs while works of world renowned artists like Fintan Magee and Numskull adorn the room’s edgy designs.
+Think heritage furnishings which contrast ultra-modern fit-outs while works of world-renowned artists like Fintan Magee and Numskull adorn the room’s edgy designs.
 Punters can also choose from a collection of themed King rooms offering private balconies, internal spas and secluded courtyards when booking at this cool Brisbane hotel.

 In the middle of Brisbane’s Queen Street Mall lies the popular NEXT Hotel.
 From its key CBD location to a thoughtful ‘Transit Zone’, this cool hotel is ideal for the modern businessman with little time.
 Minimalist travellers will also enjoy the simplicity of the hotel’s crash pad rooms designed for quick overnight stays.

 The Hilton Brisbane sports a fashionable stay for business travellers, leisurely visitors and families alike.
-A simple trip down the glass lift connects you to the the Queen Street Mall where good shopping, people watching and casual dining makes for an excellent way to kill time.
+A simple trip down the glass lift connects you to the Queen Street Mall where good shopping, people watching and casual dining makes for an excellent way to kill time.

 For the nostalgics, Emporium’s rooms offer a refined mix of new age and old Hollywood where frangipani patterns contrast striped walls and striking upholstered fabrics don’t go unnoticed.
 Staying at Emporium will surely have you question your own home’s interior design.
 Suites are equipped with oversized marble bathrooms and Queensland high-rise balconies for a relaxing stay in this boutique hotel.

 Gambaro Hotel Brisbane

 Located off the lively Caxton Street, Gambaro Hotel boasts a central location to Suncorp Stadium which makes this cool hotel in Brisbane an optimal spot for conferences and events.
-Famous hotel designer Hirsch Bedner deployed nine different room types into the Gambaro Hotel.
-From single rooms with views of the Gambaro’s elaborate, fish-inspired atrium to luxurious multi-room suites.
+Famous hotel designer Hirsch Bedner deployed nine different room types into the Gambaro Hotel, encompassing single rooms with views of the Gambaro’s elaborate, fish-inspired atrium to luxurious multi-room suites.